social-link-analytics-group-bsc/gender_bioinfo/README.md

 2. Iterate over the articles' dois and get the url of the publications by using the Doi Resolution Service (http://dx.doi.org/);

-3. Iterate over the list of articles' urls and extract the authors and their affiliations;
+3. Iterate over the list of articles' urls and extract the authors and their affiliations.
+For the affiliation, we store the institution name exactly as it appears in the website of the article.
+In addition, we take the last word of the institution name and assume that it refers to the country where the institution is located.
+To cross-check if it is actually a country name, we compare it against a list of 264 countries;

 4. For each author, get their gender by using the NamSor API (http://api.namsor.com/)